sereneful/comp4981-assign-1/README.md

+# How to Compile and Run the Program

+1. run the command:
+./generate-cmakelists.sh

+2. link the flags to the work/programmingdev101 repository using:
+./link-flags.sh ~/work/programming101dev/.flags

+3. change the compiler to gcc or clang with:
+./change-compiler.sh -c clang
+./change-compiler.sh -c gcc

+4. build the program with:
+./build.sh

+5. run the program with:
+./build/webserver

 # template-c Repository Guide

 Welcome to the `c template` repository.
 This guide will help you set up and run the provided scripts.